ck37/atlantic-causal-2017/README.md

 ## License

-&copy; 2017 Jonathan Levy, Chris J. Kennedy, Caleb H. Miles, Ivana Malenica, Nima Hejazi, Andre Kurepa Waschka, Alan E. Hubbard.
+&copy; 2017 Jonathan Levy, Chris J. Kennedy, Caleb H. Miles, Ivana Malenica, Nima Hejazi, Andre Kurepa Waschka, and Alan E. Hubbard.

 The contents of this repository are distributed under the MIT license.
 See file `LICENSE` for details.